-A. The owner shall complete all necessary investigations prior to submitting the design report.
-The scope and degree of precision required is a matter of engineering judgment based on the complexities of the site and the hazard potential classification of the proposed structure.

-B. Surveys shall be made with sufficient accuracy to locate the proposed construction site and to define the total volume of storage in the impoundment.
+- A. The owner shall complete all necessary investigations prior to submitting the design report.
+The scope and degree of precision required is a matter of engineering judgment based on the complexities of the site and the hazard potential classification of the proposed structure. - B. Surveys shall be made with sufficient accuracy to locate the proposed construction site and to define the total volume of storage in the impoundment.
 Locations of center lines and other horizontal and vertical controls shall be shown on a map of the site.
-The area downstream and upstream from the proposed impounding structure shall be investigated in order to delineate the areas and extent of potential damage in case of failure or backwater due to flooding.

-C. The drainage area shall be determined.
-Present, projected and potential future land-use conditions shall be considered in determining the runoff characteristics of the drainage area.
-The most severe of these conditions shall be included in the design calculations which shall be submitted as part of the design report.

-D. The geotechnical engineering investigation shall consist of borings, test pits and other subsurface explorations necessary to adequately define the existing conditions.
-The

-996 investigations shall be performed so as to define the soil, rock and ground water 997 conditions.
-998 999 E. All construction materials shall be adequately selected so as to ensure that their properties meet design criteria.
-If on-site materials are to be utilized, they shall be located 1000 1001 and determined to be adequate in quantity and quality.
-1002 1003 Statutory Authority: §10.1-605 of the Code of Virginia.
-1004 Historical Notes: Derived from VR625-01-00 §5.1, eff.
+The area downstream and upstream from the proposed impounding structure shall be investigated in order to delineate the areas and extent of potential damage in case of failure or backwater due to flooding. - C. The drainage area shall be determined.
+Present, projected and potential future and planned land-use conditions shall be considered in determining the runoff characteristics of the drainage area.
+The most severe of these conditions shall be included in the design calculations which shall be submitted as part of the design report. - D. The geotechnical engineering investigation shall consist of borings, test pits and other subsurface explorations necessary to adequately define the existing conditions.
+The investigations shall be performed so as to define the soil, rock and ground water conditions. - E. All construction materials shall be adequately selected so as to ensure that their properties meet design criteria.
+If on-site materials are to be utilized, they shall be located and determined to be adequate in quantity and quality.

+Historical Notes: Derived from VR625-01-00 §5.1, eff.
 February 1, 1989.

-1005 1006 4VAC50-20-250.
+4VAC50-20-250.
 Design flood.

+Competent, experienced, professional engineering judgment by a licensed professional engineer shall be used in applying those design and evaluation procedures referenced in 4VAC50-20-320 of this chapter.

-1007 1008 The minimum design flood to be utilized in impounding structure evaluation, design, construction, operation and maintenance shall be commensurate with the size and hazard 1009 potential of the particular impounding structure as determined in 4VAC50-20-50 and 1010 Table 1.
-Competent, experienced, professional engineering judgment by a licensed 1011 professional engineer shall be used in applying those design and evaluation procedures 1012 1013 referenced in 4VAC50-20-320 of this chapter.
-1014 1015 Statutory Authority: §10.1-605 of the Code of Virginia.
-1016 Historical Notes: Derived from VR625-01-00 §5.2, eff.
+The minimum design flood to be utilized in impounding structure evaluation, design, construction, operation and maintenance shall be commensurate with the size and hazard potential of the particular impounding structure as determined in 4VAC50-20-50 and Table 1.

+Statutory Authority: §10.1-605 of the Code of Virginia.
+Historical Notes: Derived from VR625-01-00 §5.2, eff.
 February 1, 1989.

-1017 1018 4VAC50-20-260.
+4VAC50-20-260.
 Emergency spillway design.

-1019 1020 A. Every impounding structure shall have a spillway system with adequate capacity to discharge the design flood without endangering the safety of the impounding structure.
-1021 1022 1023 B. An emergency spillway shall be required.
-1024 1025 C. Vegetated earth or an unlined emergency spillway may be approved when the 1026 applicant demonstrates that it will pass the spillway design flood without jeopardizing the 1027 safety of the impounding structure.
-1028 1029 D. Lined emergency spillways shall include design criteria calculations, plans and specifications for open channel, drop, ogee and chute spillways that include crest 1030 1031 structures, walls, panel lining and miscellaneous details.
-All joints shall be reasonably 1032 water-tight and placed on a foundation capable of sustaining applied loads without undue 1033 deformation.
-Provision shall be made for handling leakage from the channel or under 1034 seepage from the foundation which might adversely affect the structural integrity and 1035 structural stability of the impounding structure.
-1036 1037 Statutory Authority: §10.1-605 of the Code of Virginia.
-1038 Historical Notes: Derived from VR625-01-00 §5.3, eff.
+- A. Every impounding structure shall have a spillway system with adequate capacity to discharge the design flood without endangering the safety of the impounding structure. - B. An emergency spillway shall be required. - C. Vegetated earth or an unlined emergency spillway may be approved when the applicant demonstrates that it will pass the spillway design flood without jeopardizing the safety of the impounding structure.
+In no case, however, shall dam owners permit the growth of trees and other woody vegetation in the emergency spillway area. - D. Lined emergency spillways shall include design criteria calculations, plans and specifications for open channel, drop, ogee and chute spillways that include crest structures, walls, panel lining and miscellaneous details.
+All joints shall be reasonably water-tight and placed on a foundation capable of sustaining applied loads without undue deformation.
+Provision shall be made for handling leakage from the channel or under seepage from the foundation which might adversely affect the structural integrity and structural stability of the impounding structure.

+Statutory Authority: §10.1-605 of the Code of Virginia.
+Historical Notes: Derived from VR625-01-00 §5.3, eff.
 February 1, 1989.